Lessons for Beginners & Improvers

 East End United <map> is at 310 Danforth Ave. one block west of Chester Station, near Carrot Common.

-Enter church by east-side door; go downstairs; turn right to the Hurndale Room.
+Enter church by east-side door; go downstairs; turn left to the Gym.

 Class Co-ordinator: Anne Bishop 416.466-4631